-Phase 1 compliance is not applicable.
-MCSO is in Phase 2 compliance with Paragraph 344 as of September 30, 2024.
+MCSO does not have any obligations under Phase 1 compliance.
+MCSO is in Phase 2 compliance with Paragraph 344.

 During this reporting period, MCSO continued to seek additional administrative tools/technology to increase the personnel hours committed to investigating complaints.